Schiermonnikoog National Park

 Pay a visit to De Kooiplaats farm to see the traditional duck decoys.
 Originally used to catch ducks without using a gun, the site is now a cultural-historical monument.
 Schiermonnikoog also has two lighthouses, the red one in the north (Noordertoren) and the white one in the south (Zuidertoren).
 The light of the Zuidertoren was extinguished in 1909 as a change in the course of the water in the Frisian estuary meant this lighthouse was no longer needed.
 Today the tower is used for telecommunication equipment.
 The Noordertoren is still in use.

-In addition to beautiful birds, there is another animal that calls Schiermonnikoog home.
-Seals are popular residents on the island.
-Common and grey seals are two species that live in the Wadden Sea and the North Sea around the island.
+Seals are also commonly seen, with both common and grey seals living in the Wadden Sea.
 The grey seal is a lot bigger than the common seal.
-You may also come across seal pups lying comfortably on the beach.
-Often the mother is out hunting, but she always comes back for her young.
+Sometimes you can see young seals lying on the beach, while their mother is out hunting for food.
 That is why you should leave a young seal – like all wild animals you encounter – in peace.